NZR AB class: Tenders

 With 141 members of this type in New Zealand, tenders were inevitably swapped with other locomotives.
-For example, a locomotive undergoing overhaul might lose its good-condition tender to another with a poor-condition tender to speed up the process of out shopping the second locomotive.
+For example, a locomotive undergoing overhaul might lose its good-condition tender to another with a poor-condition tender to speed up the process of outshopping the second locomotive.
 All tenders of the type were numbered; the number was made out of weld and was positioned just below the tender headlight bracket.

 The tenders initially rode on drawing x-6002 standard bogies fitted with grease-lubricated bearings.
-Later, drawing x-10161 bogies, still fitted with grease-lubricated bearings were substituted on some locomotives as they came in for an overhaul.
+Later, drawing x-10161 bogies, still fitted with grease-lubricated bearings, were substituted on some locomotives as they came in for an overhaul.
 A later variant was the drawing x-11183 'Timken' roller-bearing bogie fitted to the W^{AB} class conversions of 1947-57 and as used under the G class locomotive tenders from 1937.
 Enthusiasts were able to identify these different types of bogies by their design characteristics - for example, the x-6002 bogies had a prominent journal box and were made of steel bar sections.